LucasBorboleta/pijersi/pijersi-new-text.md

 When a stack is attacked, both of its cubes are captured.

-A wise cube at the bottom of a stack of role rock, paper or scissors  can be indirectly captured when attacking its stack..
+A wise cube at the bottom of a stack of role rock, paper or scissors  can be indirectly captured when attacking its stack.

 # Moving a cube